googlefonts/variable-components-spec/variable-components-spec.md

 | 13 | (reserved, set to 0) |
 | 14 | (reserved, set to 0) |
 | 15 | (reserved, set to 0) |

+## Notes on precision

+We chose to store all relevant fields as 16-bit values for maximum compactness, and compatibility with the VarStore format.
+The downside of this is that we need to choose the range of the fields carefully, as the range of _delta values_ may exceed the range of master values by a factor related to the number of axes involved.

+## Field formats

 **`Angle16`**: this is an int16 value used to represent an angle between -360 and +360 degrees.
 It’s neither radians nor degrees, but uses 16 bits of precision for 720